JoelSOFFO/CPN_MOR/README.md

   - Install the package tensap, see https://github.com/anthony-nouy/tensap

-    We recommend to manually install it to avoid potential errors due to updates.
+   To avoid potential errors due to updates, you can install tensap manually

       ```
     git clone https://github.com/anthony-nouy/tensap.git